-During the years ended December 31, 2020 and 2019, the Company has recorded revenue of \$27,350 and \$200,143, respectively.
-The Company incurred a net loss of \$31,832,086 and \$38,399,089 for the years ended December 31, 2020 and 2019, respectively.
-Net cash used in operating activities was \$24,791,545 and \$26,621,145 for the years ended December 31, 2020 and 2019, respectively.
-The Company is currently meeting its liquidity requirements through the proceeds of securities offerings that raised net proceeds of \$53,556,202 during 2020 and \$4,557,693 during the fourth quarter of 2019, along with payments received under product development projects.
+During the years ended December 31, 2021 and 2020, the Company has recorded revenue of \$56,793 and \$327,350, respectively.
+The Company incurred a net loss of \$41,427,293 and \$31,832,086 for the years ended December 31, 2021 and 2020, respectively.
+Net cash used in operating activities was \$28,720,389 and \$24,791,545 for the years ended December 31, 2021 and 2020, respectively.
+Net cash used in operating activities of securities offerings that raised net proceeds of \$53,556,202 during 2020 and \$27,043,751 during the fourth quarter of 2021, proceeds from contributions to the employee stock purchase plan ("ESPP"), along with payments received from customers.

-As of December 31, 2020, the Company had cash on hand of \$50,729,661.
-The Company expects that cash on hand as of December 31, 2020, together with anticipated revenues, will be sufficient to fund the Company's operations into March 2022.
+As of December 31, 2021, the Company had cash on hand of \$49,071,414.
+The Company expects that cash on hand as of December 31, 2021, together with anticipated revenues, will be sufficient to fund the Company's operations into March 2023.

 Research and development of new technologies is by its nature unpredictable.
 Although the Company intends to continue its research and development activities, there can be no assurance that its available resources and revenue generated from its business operations will be sufficient to sustain its operations.
 Accordingly, the Company expects to pursue additional financing, which could include offerings of equity or debt securities, bank financings, commercial agreements with customers or strategic partners, and other alternatives, depending upon market conditions.
-There is no assurance that such financing would be available on terms that the Company would find acceptable, or at all
+There is no assurance that such financing would be available on terms that the Company would find acceptable, or at all.

-The market for products using the Company's technology is broad and evolving, but remains nascent and unproven, so the Company's success is dependent upon many factors, including customer acceptance of its existing products, technical feasibility of future products, regulatory approvals, competition and global market fluctuations.
+The market for products using the Company's technology is broad and evolving, but remains nascent and unproven, so the Company's success is dependent upon many factors, including customer acceptance of its existing products, technical feasibility of future products, regulatory approvals, the development of complementary technologies, competition and global market fluctuations.